Scapholunate advanced collapse

 Scapholunate advanced collapse (also known as SLAC wrist) is a type of wrist osteoarthritis.
 SLAC wrist is the most common type of post-traumatic wrist osteoarthritis and is often the result of an undiagnosed or untreated scapholunate ligament rupture.
 The condition follows a predictable pattern of development, which was first described by H. Kirk Watson, M.D. and Frederick L. Ballet, M.D. in 1984.
-Diagnosis is made using wrist x-rays, and supported using certain provocative tests.
+Diagnosis is made using wrist x-rays, and supported by certain provocative tests.
 Management depends on the stage at the time of diagnosis but includes both non-surgical and surgical options.

 Signs and symptoms

 Common signs and symptoms of SLAC wrist include wrist pain with heavy use, grip strength weakness, and mild to moderate wrist swelling.

 Diagnosis

 Scapholunate advanced collapse is a radiographic diagnosis.
 The Watson and Ballet classification identifies three stages of progressive wrist osteoarthritis that can be identified on a standard posterior-anterior (PA) wrist x-ray.